M-L-G-S/Finder/README.md

 The following **required** functionality is completed:

-- [ ] User takes a picture, punches in the restaurant, adds it to their food diary
+- [ ] User can adds and entry it their food diary
+- [ ] User can include a takes a picture of their food in their entry
+- [ ] User can punches in the restaurant for each entry

 The following **optional** features are implemented: